-For example, the E-ARK SIP specification extends the Common Specification with further requirements about recording relevant information on a submission agreement and the actors of the submission process.
+For example, the E-ARK SIP specification extends the CS IP with further requirements about recording relevant information on a submission agreement and the actors of the submission process.
 On the other hand, the E-ARK DIP provides possibilities for describing complex access environments needed to reuse the content of a DIP.

-Regarding the E-ARK AIP format, it is important to note that it does not extend the Common Specification in the same way the E-ARK SIP and E-ARK DIP formats do, i.e. in the sense of a format specification inheriting all general properties from the Common Specification (CS) which is then augmented by specific AIP requirements.
+Regarding the E-ARK AIP format, it is important to note that it does not extend the CS IP in the same way the E-ARK SIP and E-ARK DIP formats do, i.e. in the sense of a format specification inheriting all general properties from the CS IP which is then augmented by specific AIP requirements.
 The reason for this is that while the SIP and the DIP are like "snapshots" in time – one capturing the state of an information package at time of submission (SIP), the other one capturing one form of delivery of the information for access (DIP) – then the AIP needs to deal with an “evolving object” which is constantly updated by preservation actions undertaken in the course of the objects life-cycle.
-As such, while the E-ARK AIP specification does implement all of the core metadata requirements defined in the Common Specification and extends these (for example it describes a means to record preservation actions about the IP), it does also extend the default structure of the Common Specification (defined in Chapter 4 below).
-Essentially the AIP introduces a more complex structure which allows at the same time to securely hold an E-ARK SIP (which itself follows in full the CS) and at the same time add and modify additional representations over a series of preservation actions.
+As such, while the E-ARK AIP specification does implement all of the core metadata requirements defined in the Common Specification and extends these (for example it describes a means to record preservation actions about the IP), it does also extend the default structure of the CS IP (defined in Chapter 4 below).
+Essentially the AIP introduces a more complex structure which allows at the same time to securely hold an E-ARK SIP (which itself follows in full the CS IP) and at the same time add and modify additional representations over a series of preservation actions.

-Common Specification and Content Information Type Specifications
+The Common Specification for Information Packages and Content Information Type Specifications

-As an interoperability standard, it must be possible to use the Common Specification regardless of the type and format of the content users need to handle.
+As an interoperability standard, it must be possible to use the CS IP regardless of the type and format of the content users need to handle.
 At the same time, each individual content type and file format can have specific characteristics which need to be taken into account for purposes of validation, preservation and curation.

-To allow for such in-depth control over specific content types and formats, the Common Specification introduces the concept of Content Information Type Specifications.
-A Content Information Type Specification can include detailed requirements on how content, metadata, and documentation for specific content types (for example relational databases or geospatial data) have to be handled within a Common Specification Information Package.
+To allow for such in-depth control over specific content types and formats, E-ARK specifications introduce the concept of Content Information Type Specifications.
+A Content Information Type Specification can include detailed requirements on how content, metadata, and documentation for specific content types (for example relational databases or geospatial data) have to be handled within a CS IP (or E-ARK SIP, AIP or DIP).

-For now (February 2017) there are seven Content Information Type Specifications which have been created by the E-ARK project and have been verified for usage within the Common Specification:
+For now (February 2017) there are seven Content Information Type Specifications which have been created by the E-ARK project and have been verified for usage within the Common Specification for Information Packages:

 SMURF SFSB: Semantically Marked-Up Records Format for Simple File-System Based records.
-This Content Information Type Specification describes the usage of the Common Specification for the case of simple computer files organised in folder structures; and their description using the EAD encoding standard;
+This Content Information Type Specification describes the usage of the CS IP for the case of simple computer files organised in folder structures; and their description using the EAD encoding standard;

 SMURF ERMS: Semantically Marked-Up Records Format for Electronic Records Management Systems.
-This Content Information Type Specification describes the use of the Common Specification for the archiving of records exported from ERMS-type systems.
+This Content Information Type Specification describes the use of the CS IP for the archiving of records exported from ERMS-type systems.
 The specification is built on top of SMURF SFSB and extends it with additional metadata requirements for ERMS-derived metadata;

-GeoVectorGML and GeoRasterGeoTIFF: These two Content Information Type specifications build upon the SMURF SFSB and add additional structural and metadata requirements for storing geospatial information, respectively in GML and GeoTIFF formats, within a Common Specification Information Package;
+GeoVectorGML and GeoRasterGeoTIFF: These two Content Information Type specifications build upon the SMURF SFSB and add additional structural and metadata requirements for storing geospatial information, respectively in GML and GeoTIFF formats, within a CS IP compatible Information Package;